Hatfield Rural District: Evolution

 The district had its origins in the Hatfield Rural Sanitary District.
 This had been created under the Public Health Acts of 1872 and 1875, giving public health and local government responsibilities for rural areas to the existing boards of guardians of poor law unions.
 The Hatfield Rural Sanitary District covered the same area as the Hatfield Poor Law Union.
 Under the Local Government Act 1894, rural sanitary districts became rural districts from 28 December 1894.
 The link with the poor law union continued, with all the elected councillors of the rural district council being ex officio members of the Hatfield Board of Guardians.
 As there were no urban districts within the Hatfield Poor Law Union, the Hatfield Rural District Council and the Hatfield Board of Guardians were the same group of people.

 The council was granted a coat of arms on 11 May 1945.

 Parishes

 Hatfield Rural District contained the following civil parishes.

 Premises

 In the early years, the Hatfield Rural District Council met at the board room in the Hatfield Union Workhouse, which stood on Wellfield Road (then called Union Lane).
-By 1933 the council had moved to purpose-built offices at 16 St Albans Road in Hatfield.
+In 1930 the council moved to purpose-built offices at 16 St Albans Road in Hatfield, designed by Percival Blow.